jjvanzon/Circular-Language-Spec/spec/introduction.md

 ![](images/Circle%20Language%20Spec%20Introduction.003.png)

 This makes object oriented programming a nice way to keep overview over a system as it grows.
 A better split up into ideas makes a design easier to understand, especially its general outlines.
 A subdivision in objects can be quite a prominent thing in software.
-So splitting up an idea into sub ideas, something that quite a few people are able to do, could be quite relevant when programming.
+So splitting up an idea into sub ideas, something that quite a few people are able to do, can be quite relevant when programming.

 Reusing Ideas
 -------------